LesUski/100-Days-in-Cloud/Labs/96 - Running Lambda on a Schedule/README.md

 * **CloudWatch Events**

 ## Lab description
 Purpose of this lab is to create an CloudWatch Event Rule that will trigger the Lambda function on a schedule.
-Lambda will check status of an instance in the same region, and then change it.
+Lambda will check the status of an instance in the same region, and then change it.
 If instance is running it'll be stopped and vice versa.
 * **Creating Lambda functions**
 * **Creating CloudWatch Event Rules**
 * **Checking EC2 Instance status with Lambda function**